Iris-Luxton/meepster-journal/README.md

 # meepster-journal
-This is my capstone project for AUT that I will expand indefinitely.
+Welcome to Meepster Journal!
-You can check out my profile at https://iris-luxton.github.io/
+This site is still under development but upgrade is underway You can check out my profile at https://iris-luxton.github.io/
-Meepster journal is my learning diary and will start with a quiz function
+Meepster journal is my learning diary with simple features